 Pupils learn about times within history when individual liberty has been challenged or compromised such as during the First and Second World Wars, and they remember those who have given their lives to maintain our freedom.

 At Roydon, our values of respect and tolerance permeate all areas of school life.
 This engenders a climate within which pupils feel safe and secure and facilitates the fulfilment of potential.
 All staff demonstrate respect to everyone with whom they come into contact.
 They consistently model and promote the behaviours and attitudes that are the foundation of positive relationships.
 The strong school ethos encourages everyone to consider and support each other and to celebrate the worth and individuality of every member of the school community.
 Discussions in class and during whole school assemblies as well as issues that are promoted during collective worship, allow the children to show respect and reverence to all other individuals.
-Children are awarded courtesy cards, which contribute to a class reward each half term.

 Tolerance of those of Different Faiths and Beliefs